 The Program is working closely with the City of Norwalk on the East Avenue roadway project.
 The project includes the widening of approximately 1,600 feet of East Avenue with drainage improvements and new, wider sidewalks on both sides of the road.
 East Avenue will be lowered allowing for increased vertical clearance and new travel lanes will be added, increasing capacity to four 10 foot lanes under the bridge.

 This project also includes improvements to East Norwalk Station.
 The station receives increased commuter parking including handicap parking on both sides of the tracks.
 The station platforms are extended to accommodate six train cars in both directions.
-Additionally, the Walk Bridge Program is coordinating closely with the proposed development at 230 East Avenue.

 Construction will begin approximately one year into construction of the Walk Bridge Replacement Project and last approximately four years.